istudyatuni/weather-site/README.md

 # Weather site

-Simple site with weather build with Svelte and using [Openweathermap](https://openweathermap.org) API.
+Simple site with weather built with Svelte and using [Open-Meteo](https://open-meteo.com) API.